 The Ultimate Guide to Using Hair Sticks

-Once you have mastered the basics of using hair sticks as outlined below, be sure to check out the LongLocks HairStyles Gallery for illustrations and detailed instructions for many different hair styles created using hair sticks.
-And of course, don't forget to treat yourself to your own one-of-a-kind pair of LongLocks HairSticks!
+Once you've mastered the basics as outlined below, be sure to check out the LongLocks HairStyles Gallery for illustrations and detailed instructions for many different styles created using hair sticks.
+And of course, don't forget to treat yourself to the one-of-a-kind pair of LongLocks HairSticks that best represent your own style!

 Using Hair Sticks Basics - A Simple Bun